simonerigoni/hello_world/README.md

 I started working in 2017 as Technical Consultant at [Aptos](https://www.aptos.com/) which operates a singular commerce platform that enables retail enterprises to deliver omni-channel shopping experiences to customers.
 One key aspect of my work are the performances of the code because of the high volume of data that are involved in the retail related business processes

+In 2019 I graduated from the [Udacity](https://www.udacity.com/) Data Scientist Nanodegree Program.
+You can find all my projects here on GitHub and on Medium

 You can find me on:
  - [Linkedin](www.linkedin.com/in/simone-rigoni-852b40101)
  - [Medium](www.medium.com/@simone.rigoni01)